Convolutional Neural Networks and Mixture of Experts for Intrusion Detection in 5G Networks and beyond: Experiments and Results

 \subsection{Experimental Setup}

+We use PyTorch \cite{10.5555/3454287.3455008} for performing our experiments.
+All experiments are performed on a NVIDIA A100 80GB PCIe GPU. \paragraph{5G-NIDD}

 We use 128 (value of $n$) experts.
 We keep the 32 (value of $k$) most relevant experts.
 We set $\alpha$ of Eq.~\ref{alpha_equation} equal to 0.1.
 We use a batch size of 1024.
 We divide the dataset into a train and test set (60-40\%) in a stratified manner.
 We train the models for a maximum of 40 epochs.
-We use PyTorch \cite{10.5555/3454287.3455008} for performing our experiments.
-All experiments are performed on a NVIDIA A100 80GB PCIe GPU.